rbowsley/lamplighthelp/source/21-1-4_List_of_all_Word_template_merge_tags.markdown

-### Special tags
+### Special Tags

-${today} will insert today's date in the form '1st March 2020'
+${today} will insert today's date in the format '1st March 2020'.

-${repeat_template} (your template here) ${/repeat_template} will create a copy of (your template here) for each recipient, merged appropriately.
+${repeat_template} (your content here) ${/repeat_template} will create a copy of (your content here) for each recipient, with any merge fields completed.
+If you want to start a new letter or document for each recipient, put a page break after (your content here), and the '${/repeat_template}' at the top of the new page.

 ${repeat_row} at the start of a table row will repeat that row for each recipient of the {{comm}}, with merge tags in the rest of the row merged from the profile.

-### Custom profile fields
+### Custom Profile Fields

-Data from the recipient custom profile fields can be inserted by typing the field name in the merge tag.
+Data from the custom profile fields of recipients can be inserted by typing the field name in the merge tag.
 So the tag for the field 'Gender' in your system would be ${Gender}.

-The spelling and capitalisation has to be exactly as it appears in your system and if you have any difficulties we recommend that you download the settings from your system, which gives you field names in an Excel spreadsheet you can copy and paste from.
+The spelling and capitalisation has to be exactly as it appears in your system.
+If you have any difficulties with this we recommend that you [download your system settings](https://lamplight.online/en/admin/uploadfields/type/get_settings) into a spreadsheet that you can copy and paste from.

-Note that if you have any custom fields with the same names as any of the built-in fields in this page you will get unpredictable results.
-Please edit your custom field names slightly to avoid these conflicts.
+Please note: all the fields in your system need to have a unique name.
+If you have two with the same name (even if they are in separate profile tabs) you will get unpredictable results, as {{Lamplight}} will not know which one you’re referring to.

+Custom field names with $, { or } in them may also result in unpredictable results as this will confuse the formatting in your template, so should be avoided for this reason.

-### {{Work}} record tags
+### {{Work}} Record Tags

+These can be used in [templates used from a specific {{work}} record](/help/index/p/21.3.1).

 | Field | Tag | Example |
 | :--- | :--- | :--- |